g25ait2122/mlops-pipeline-project/README.md

 ## Why This Project Exists

 This was built for an MLOps assignment to demonstrate:
-- ✅ Model training with experiment tracking (W&B)
+- Model deployment and inference workflows
-- ✅ Version control with Git
+- Version control with Git
-- ✅ CI/CD with GitHub Actions
+- CI/CD with GitHub Actions
-- ✅ Containerization with Docker
+- Containerization with Docker
-- ✅ Model deployment to HuggingFace Hub
+- Integration with HuggingFace models
-- ✅ Automated testing and linting
+- Automated testing and linting

-It's not meant for production use - the model was trained on a tiny dataset to fit within Kaggle's free GPU limits.
-But it shows how a real ML pipeline should work.
+We're focusing on the deployment and operations side of MLOps - showing how to take a model and build production-ready infrastructure around it.

 ## License